 6. The top of the Sacré-Coeur is the second-highest point in Paris.
 Do you know what the highest point in Paris is?
 Yes, that’s right, the famous Eiffel Tower.

 7. It’s also not the most visited church in France, but the second most visited one with over 10 million people visiting every year.
 Can you guess the most visited church?
-Yes, that’s right again, the Notre Dame which welcomes over 13 million visitors every year.
+Yes, that’s right again, Notre Dame welcomes over 13 million visitors every year.

 8. Part of the reason why it took so very long to construct the church (39 years to be exact) is that the money to build it was completely donated by parishes from all over France.